bitfinexcom/sunbeam/README.md

     - `eos <Object>` options passed to Eos client for signing transactions
       - `expireInSeconds <Number>` Expiration time for signed tx
       - `Eos <Class>` The official eosjs client Class from `require('eosjs')`
-      - `httpEndpoint <String>` an Eos node HTTP endpoint, used to get metadata for signing transactions
+      - `httpEndpoint <String>` an Eos node HTTP endpoint, used to get the contract abi, if abi not passed via options. omit when you pass the abi via options
+      - `abis <Object> (optional)` eosfinex contract abis, so no initial http request is required to get the contract abi and httpEndpoint can be omitted
+        - `exchange <Object>` Exchange abi
+        - `token <Object>` Token contract abi
       - `keyProvider <String>` your key, used to sign transactions
       - `account <String>` accountname to use for the key
       - `permission <String>` permission level to use for the account